-- (A) Eligible Entities may suballocate funds to Eligible Entities in the form of grants. - (B) Eligible Entities for the purposes of suballocations may be broadly construed and include, but are not limited to, a county, a city, a city and county, a transit agency or district, a county transportation agency, Tribal Entity, community-based organization, academic institution, or regional housing trust fund. - (C) Proposed evaluation criteria for suballocation uses must be determined in consultation with the Department and State Collaborative Partners during the application process. - (D) The amount of funds distributed through suballocations must be based on the applicants' unique housing, land use, transportation, climate change, equity, and other planning priorities.
-Additional factors include but are not limited to outreach and priority setting, maximization of Policy Outcomes consistent with goals and objectives and timeliness of expenditure. - (E) Suballocations shall consider geographic equity, including rural and urban communities, transformative and collaborative approaches to planning and implementation, and the degree to which the suballocation furthers the REAP 2.0 objectives (i.e., accelerating infill development that facilitates housing supply, choice, and affordability, reducing VMT, advancing the SCS or Alternative Planning Strategies, and AFFH). - (F) Eligible Entities may consider additional criteria tailored to its unique conditions and circumstances as well as planning priorities for the area.
-All and any additional
+- (A) Eligible Entities may suballocate funds to Eligible Entities in the form of grants. - (B) Eligible Entities, for the purposes of suballocations, may be broadly construed and include, but not limited to, a county, a city, a city and county, a transit agency or district, a county transportation agency, Tribal Entity, community-based organizations, academic institutions, or regional housing trust fund. - (C) Proposed evaluation criteria for suballocation uses must be determined in consultation with the Department and State Collaborative Partners during the application process. - (D) The amount of funds distributed through suballocations must be based on the applicants' unique housing, land use, transportation, climate change, equity, and other planning priorities.
+Additional factors include, but are not limited to, outreach and priority setting, maximization of program Policy Outcomes consistent with goals and objectives, and timeliness of expenditure. - (E) Suballocations shall consider geographic equity, transformative and collaborative approaches to planning and implementation, and the degree to which the suballocation furthers the REAP 2.0 objectives (i.e., accelerating infill development that facilitates housing supply, choice, and affordability, reducing

-- criteria must demonstrably promote REAP 2.0 goals and objectives and be developed in consultation with the Department and the State Collaborative Partners. - (G)Eligible Entities must award suballocation within 60 days of a complete application received from an applicant for a suballocation.
-An award is defined by an official notice (e.g., letter) to the awardee and does not include encumbrance or an executed Standard Agreement. - (H) Eligible Entities may propose suballocations as part of the application for REAP 2.0. - (I) Eligible Entities shall expeditiously act to execute the Standard Agreement and ensure they're meeting expenditure deadlines throughout the implementation of REAP 2.0.
+- VMT, and affirmatively furthering fair housing). - (F) Eligible Entities may consider additional criteria tailored to its unique conditions and circumstances as well as planning priorities for the area.
+All and any additional criteria must demonstrably promote REAP 2.0 goals and objectives and be developed in consultation with the Department and State Collaborative Partners. - (G) Eligible Entities must award suballocations within 60 days of a complete application being awarded.
+An award is defined by an official notice (e.g., letter) to the awardee and does not include encumbrance or an executed Standard Agreement. - (H) Eligible Entities may propose suballocations as part of the application for this Program. - (I) Eligible Entities shall expeditiously act to execute the Standard Agreement and ensure they're meeting expenditure deadlines throughout implementation of REAP 2.0.